kyverno/website/content/en/docs/Writing policies/match-exclude.md

   rules:
     - name: check-min-replicas
       match:
+        all:
           # AND across resources and selector
-        resources:
+        - resources:
           # OR inside list of kinds
           kinds:
           - Deployment
           namespaceSelector:
             matchExpressions:
             - key: type
               operator: In
               values:
               - connector
               - compute
 ```

 ## Combining match and exclude